 Six customizable color LED indicators are used for calls, texts, emails, and more.
 There’s also a built in vibrating alarm to give you a nudge in the morning or important reminders.

 Nevo runs on two batteries.
 The first powers the Swiss timekeeping movement for 5 years or more.
 The second battery powers its smart features and lasts up to 6 months.

-You are going to struggle to find a hybrid watch more beautiful than the Skagen Hagen Connected.
+You are going to struggle to find a hybrid watch more beautiful than one of the devices in the Skagen Connected range.
+There are a number of options to choose from including the Signature, Hald, Jorn and Haggen Connected.
 Coupled with a price which comes below much of its direct competition, this is a very good option if you are looking for a classic looking timepiece which elegantly adds in the smarts.

 Features include automatic time and date adjustment, activity and goal tracking, sleep tracking, filtered email and text notifications, dual-time function and alarm.
 You can also snap a photo remotely, control music and more.